 Perks of Selecting a Quartz Countertop

 Quartz can be cleaned very easily with warm soapy water that is pH neutral, and its stain resistant quality will protect you from dealing with any blemishes that can be caused by fruit juice, oil, wine, soda, acid, nail polish remover, liquid food coloring, felt tip markers and a variety of household cleaners.
 This durable material is also equipped to resist scratches from many common kitchen items, including mugs, stainless steel knives and ceramic pots.
-In other words, quartz is the ideal choice for a busy household because you will not need to worry about it becoming easily damaged.
+In other words, quartz is the ideal choice for a busy household because it is not easily damaged.

 The Physical Properties of Each Quartz Countertop

-Quartz countertops resemble natural stone, but another perk of selecting this engineered stone is that you will receive a more consistent pattern and color that will look extremely similar to the sample that you select.
+Quartz countertops resemble natural stone, but another feature of this engineered stone is a more consistent pattern and color that will look extremely similar to the sample you select.
 Additionally, engineered stone can be made to look like a variety of options, including granite, travertine, marble, concrete and other natural stones.
-The available texture, pattern and color choices expand on a regular basis, so you will have the option between designs that are virtually identical to natural stone and others that provide vivid versions of yellow, orange, blue, red, and green.
+The available texture, pattern and color choices expand on a regular basis.
+You will have the option between designs that are virtually identical to natural stone or step out of the box with versions of yellow, orange, blue, red, and green.

-Some engineered stone manufacturers offer products in two different finishes: matte and honed.
-After you have selected the design, color and finish that will fit best into your decorating scheme, the necessary slabs will be fabricated into countertops with your choice of edge profile such as a simple bevel, bull nose or ogee.
+Some engineered stone manufacturers offer products in two different finishes: polished and matte/honed.
+After you have selected the design, color and finish that will fit best into your decorating scheme, the slabs will be fabricated into countertops with your choice of edge profile such as a simple bevel, bullnose or ogee.
 Regardless of the specific selections that you make, your new quartz countertops will be a durable and aesthetically pleasing addition to your home that you can enjoy for many years to come.